Race Rules and Declaration

 - Competitors must offer help to any other stricken competitor.

 - Withdrawl pre-race – a full refund, minus an administration fee of £25, will be offered up to EIGHT weeks before the race.
-Withdrawals after 14th May 2017 will be entitled to a first refusal option to enter the following year's race, but no refund at all will be available.
+Withdrawals after 14th May 2017 will be entitled to a first refusal option to enter the following year's race (this is a deferral and will carry an admin charge of £25, as we have already committed costs for the race at this point), but no refund at all will be available.
+After the cut off of entries there will not be any deferrals or refunds available as we will have fully committed with all costs to the race.

 - Dogs: Although we love dogs and run with them as our regular training partners, we are afraid to say to all your dog owners, that you are not able to bring your dog with you to race at the LSU.
 This is due to many sensible reasons, one being Pinnacle Ridge!
 Please do not attempt to run with your dog after the start has commenced, as you will be disqualified and risk banning from this event and all future SkyRunning UK events in the future.